Advertisement

 Learn why you need a blood sugar test to accurately diagnose diabetes.

-Diabetes is easy to prevent—if it's caught early enough.
-It's also the seventh leading cause of death in the United States, a fact that should motivate every at-risk adult to put diabetes screening at the top of his or her stay-healthy to-do list.
+Diabetes may be prevented if it's caught early enough.
+It's a major cause of death in the United States, a fact that should motivate every at-risk adult to put diabetes screening at the top of their to-do list.

-Regular blood sugar tests are equally important for people already diagnosed with diabetes.
-These tests, performed both at home and the doctor's office, tell you how well you're controlling your blood sugar—a prerequisite to living a healthy, younger life with diabetes.
-Ask your doctor how often you should test your blood sugar.
+Regular blood sugar tests are also important for people already diagnosed with diabetes.
+These tests, performed both at home and at a healthcare provider’s office, tell you how well you're controlling your blood sugar—a prerequisite to living healthy with diabetes.
+Ask your HCP how often you should test your blood sugar.

 Several types of tests can check for prediabetes, type 2 diabetes, and type 1 diabetes.
 All of them measure your blood glucose (sugar) level but under different circumstances.